MananDhiman/Code-Snippets/kotlin/Coroutine.md

 way to define on which crt executed

-- Dispatcher.IO
+- Dispatcher.IO - Network and Disk
-- Dispatcher.Main
+- Dispatcher.Main - UI, tasks that are short
-- Dispatcher.Default
+- Dispatcher.Default - CPU heavy task, like parsing large file

 # Minimal Coroutine Android